 To live real synergy in co-creation perhaps we have to surrender our die-hard attachment to our own particular way of speaking, branding, owning the change?
 I’ve found at the Systems Change Hive in Brighton that embracing an openness that really is inclusive to multiple different perspectives and welcomes diversity involves some chaos and confusion, periods of unknowing and extreme effort, and requires everyone to make difficult shifts out of ego, defence and personal attachment to “knowing what’s what”.

 Finding that creative balance between blazing purpose and genuine receptivity is a life-long journey.
-There is always something inherently partial in operating in the world with a limited perspective, we are ever opening up to the bigger picture.
+There is always something inherently partial in operating in the world with a limited perspective, we are always opening up to bigger picture perspectives.

 What helps me here is a sense that true synergy is run by the earth - synergy is run by the earth - not by my efforts to "make change" or control outcomes.
 Our role in a creative group of people may have more about alligning with a deeper creative force that comes through us all, than any notion of individual genius.
 Holding faith in the creative flows of life and the people I work with on a foundational level makes it more possible to work inside and across differences of perspectives and patterns of communication and terminology.